How ‘Beck Bogert and Appice’ Slowly Came Together, Then Quickly Disintegrated

-In an era rife with hastily assembled supergroups, the union of guitarist Jeff Beck, vocalist/bassist Tim Bogert and drummer/vocalist Carmine Appice into a power trio named simply, uh, Beck, Bogert & Appice was unusually long-in-the making.
+In an era rife with hastily assembled supergroups, the union of guitarist Jeff Beck, vocalist/bassist Tim Bogert and drummer/vocalist Carmine Appice into a power trio – named simply Beck Bogert and Appice – was unusually long in the making.

-But on that occasion, Beck wound up choosing to build his Jeff Beck Group with fellow Brits instead, recruiting Ronnie Wood on bass, Nicky Hopkins on piano, Micky Waller on drums and some bloke named Rod Stewart on vocals, while Bogert and Appice carried on a while longer with the Fudge.
+But on that occasion, Beck wound up staffing the Jeff Beck Group with fellow Brits instead, recruiting Ronnie Wood on bass, Nicky Hopkins on piano, Micky Waller on drums and Rod Stewart on vocals, while Bogert and Appice carried on a while longer with Vanilla Fudge.

-It would take two years before the three musicians’ planets aligned themselves once again, and by all accounts, the superstar trio was primed and ready for action in the fall of ’69 – until Beck suffered a serious car accident that laid him out for the better part of a year.
+It would take two years before the three musicians’ planets aligned themselves once again and, by all accounts, the superstar Beck Bogert and Appice was primed and ready for action in the fall of ’69 – until Beck suffered a serious car accident that laid him out for the better part of a year.

 Rather than sit around twiddling their thumbs, Bogert and Appice once again sought to find creative satisfaction elsewhere, forming Cactus with singer Rusty Day and guitarist Jim McCarty (formerly of Mitch Ryder‘s Detroit Wheels), and quickly churning out four studio albums within the next two years.

-At last, once Cactus was laid to rest in late 1972, Bogert and Appice finally joined a now fully recovered Beck on the road in order to hone their musical chemistry, before heading into the studio to record what would become the brand new supergroup’s eponymous LP, that December.
+At last, once Cactus was laid to rest in late 1972, Bogert and Appice finally joined a now-fully recovered Jeff Beck on the road in order to hone their musical chemistry, before heading into the studio to record their debut LP that December.

-But while it was received by great fan anticipation and major press coverage a few months later, the LP ultimately climbed no higher than no. 28 in the U.K. charts and no. 12 in the U.S., where BBA scored only a modest hit single via a cover of Stevie Wonder’s ‘Superstition.’
+But while it was received by great fan anticipation and major press coverage a few months later, Beck Bogert and Appice ultimately climbed no higher than No. 28 in the U.K. charts and No. 12 in the U.S., where it scored only a modest hit single via a cover of Stevie Wonder’s “Superstition.”

-Perhaps the slight disconnect resulted from the broad range of musical styles covered by the LP (everything from heavy blues, to funk, to vintage rock and borderline MOR moments), or the trio’s reliance on externally-penned material, or even the simple fact that mainstream awareness of their names was no longer what it had been when the first flirted with collaborating, nearly six years prior.
+Perhaps the slight disconnect resulted from the broad range of musical styles covered here, which included everything from heavy blues, to funk, to vintage rock and borderline MOR moments.
+There was also the trio’s reliance on externally penned material – or even the simple fact that mainstream awareness of their names was no longer what it had been when the first flirted with collaborating, nearly six years prior.

-Whatever the reasons, Jeff, Tim and Carmine still delivered more than enough instrumental virtuosity and sheer star power for musos and other serious devotees, who flocked to their concerts throughout 1973, and, what’s more, generally testified to the incremental power they displayed on stage versus on record.
+Whatever the reasons, Beck Bogert and Appice still delivered more than enough instrumental virtuosity and sheer star power for musos and other serious devotees, who flocked to their concerts throughout 1973.
+What’s more, they generally testified to the incremental power they displayed on stage versus on record.